TheAsianFish/cse135hw/GRADER.md

 ## A Note on Transparency

 I tested this across several browsers and devices to make sure the core functionality works as expected.
-The limitations above aren't bugs I missed, they're edge cases I wanted to flag honestly so grading is as fair and smooth as possible.
 Thanks for taking the time to review it!